creviceapp/creviceapp/docs/README_.md

     Send(); // Previous tab
 });
 ```

 This is a mouse gesture definition; when you press and hold `Keys.RButton`, and then if you `Keys.WheelUp` it, the actions declared in `Do` will be executed.

 As long as Crevice4 is executing, you can edit userscript file at any time.
 While reading the following sections, of course.
 Crevice4 supports **hotloading** feature.
 Whenever Crevice4 detects an update of user script file, it will be compiled and evaluated immediately, then the userscript updated will be loaded if the compilation is successful.

-// todo movie

-If the compilation is failed, error message will be shown.
-You can see the details of it by clicking it.

-// todo movie

-If the evaluation is falied, warning message will be shown.
-You can see the details of it by clicking it.

-//todo movie

 The userscript file is just a C# Scripting file.
-You can do anything you want by writing your own script in it, or else by just copying codes from [Stack Overflow](https://stackoverflow.com/).
-See [Overview of C# Scripting](#overview-of-c-scripting) for more details.
+You can do anything you want by writing your own script in it, or else by just copying codes from [Stack Overflow](https://stackoverflow.com/ ).
+See [Overview of C# Scripting](#overview-of-c-scripting ) for more details.

 # Gesture DSL

 ## When

 All gesture definition starts from `When` clause, representing the condition for the activation of a gesture.
 And also `When` clause is the first context of a gesture.
 ```cs
 var Chrome = When(ctx =>